CSC510-2015-Axitron/project2/README.md

 ##Anonymization

-Something something user1, user2, ...
+Something something replaced things as we saw them.

 ##Tables